kytulendu/rra-krr/timeline.md

 ##### 32,800 years ago

-- The Patriarch's dynasty founded and the Patriarch's palace build on top of The Ancient's Knowledge Repository Puzzle site
+- The Patriarch's dynasty founded after a long period of war and the Patriarch's palace build on top of The Ancient's Knowledge Repository Puzzle site
 - Start of common Rra-krr's calendar era

 ##### 29,700 years ago

 - First Rra-krr landed on one the 3 moons of Rra-krr Home
-- Rra-krr start to colonize planets and asterdroids in their solar system
+- Rra-krr start to colonize planets and asteroids in their solar system

 ##### 29,500 years ago

-- Rra-krr invented gravity polarizer
+- Rra-krr invented gravity polarizer with the help from informations received from a breakthrough in solving The Ancient's Knowledge Repository Puzzle

 ##### 29,400 years ago